-“32.
-(1) In the specific cases and circumstances laid down in this regulation, contracting authorities may award public contracts by a negotiated procedure without prior publication.
+- In the specific cases and circumstances laid down in this regulation, contracting authorities may award public contracts by a negotiated procedure without prior publication.

-How this can be applied
+How this can be applied:

-There are further scenarios detailed in the Regulation however a common occurrence in public sector tenders is not receiving any bids or no suitable bids for particular Lot(s).
+One scenarios detailed in the Regulation is a common occurrence in public sector tenders, this is when a particular Lot or Lots does not receive any bids or any suitable bids.

-It is likely that the procurement documents will require altering to allow the potential suppliers to meet the criteria or incentivize them to bid – but please note this does not include any alterations to the Selection Criteria.
+It is likely that the procurement documents will require altering to allow for the potential suppliers to meet the criteria or encourage them to bid.
+However, it is important to note this does not and cannot include any alterations to the Selection Criteria.

 Once all documents are agreed, the relevant suppliers should be given the opportunity to bid against the revised documents.
 There are no stated rules for timescales however the general principle of proportionality should be applied.

 Awarding the tender:

 Depending on the procedures and processes of each authority, the tender as a whole could be awarded all together but this does depend on whether timescales permit.
 If this is the case then one Contract Award Notice is sent, that will include the notification that Lot X was awarded via Regulation 32.
 Alternatively, the award of the previous Lots may go ahead and a corrigendum is completed once Lot X has been completed.

 In summary, this negotiated procedure can be extremely useful if used in the correct circumstances, especially when an authority has strict timescales to adhere to and must award a tender.

 If you enjoyed this read and would like to know more about Regulations in the provision of procurement, we will soon be sharing another blog discussing the importance of Regulation 35 to help with unforeseen circumstances.
 Keep your eyes peeled on our procurement blog page.